What is the best Dutch Mobile Plan in the Netherlands?

 If the legal requirements and rules for taking out a mobile subscription are not met, the court can simply declare a mobile contract null and void.
 This applies, for example, if the person was a minor when the contract was concluded, or if a signature was forged, or if important information was withheld when the telephone contract was concluded.
 This counts for all Dutch Mobile plans and their providers.

-Sim Only in the Netherlands
+Exploring Sim Only Mobile Plans in the Netherlands: A Cost-Effective Option

 Sim Only: how does that work?